Find out about many of our previous research studies and trials, and those that are ongoing but are no longer recruiting participants.

 Pregnancy Investigation of Siblings and Mothers (PRISM) of children with autism

-The PRISM study will compare pregnancies in which the mother has had a previous child with autism to pregnancies in which there is no family history of autism.
+The PRISM study compared pregnancies in which the mother has had a previous child with autism to pregnancies in which there is no family history of autism.

 The Raine Study is an ongoing health research project.
 From 1989 through to 1991, 2900 mothers enrolled during their pregnancy.
 Over the past twenty years they, and their children, have remained involved in the project.